saralemus7/GooglePlay-AnalysisProject/04-final-writeup/final-writeup.md

 The boxplots for free and paid apps sport nearly identical median and IQR values.
 This tells us that whether an app is free or paid doesn’t appear to have a major impact on the rating.
 Further analysis into the variation of rating among apps of different price levels is needed.

-#### Possible Interactions

-ONLY INCLUDE THOSE IN FULL
-MODEL

 ## Section 2: Regression Analysis (includes the final model and discussion of assumptions)